campworkcoeman/campworkcoeman.org/cub-scouts/register.md

 ---

 <div class="alert alert-info">
 Having trouble registering?
-Visit the <a href="https://www.ctrivers.org/registration-help">registration help page</a> on the Council website for a step-by-step guide.
+Scroll to the bottom of the <a href="https://ctscouting.org/calendar/">calendar page</a> on the Council website for step-by-step videos.
 </div>

 > %list-group%